MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/model-discovery.md

 2. On the **Review models and apply new ones** page:

    - On the **Applied** tab, see the models that have been applied to your library.
-   - On the **Available** tab, see the additional models that are available to be applied to your library.
+   - On the **Available** tab, see up to 10 additional trained models that are available to be applied to your library.

+### Apply a trained model to your library

+You can evaluate up to 10 models against your content to help you find the most appropriate one.
+To select a model that you want to apply to your library:

+1. On the **Available** tab, review the models in the list.

+2. Select the model that you think will get you the best results, and then select **Apply to library**.

 ### Get a recommendation for a trained model